-1. Review consent form document

-a) Ensure all required elements are addressed as applicable to the research.

-b) Ensure consistency with all other submitted forms such as protocol, advertisement, or investigator's brochure.

-2. Review consent process

-a) Ensure process allows sufficient opportunity to consider participation and the possibility of coercion or undue influence is minimized.

-b) Ensure process includes all elements necessary to protect the safety and welfare of the subjects participating in the study.

-c) Ensure the review is documented sufficiently by referring to the consent form review checklist in the presentation of the protocol review during the IRB meeting.

-3. Request revisions as necessary to ensure that proposed activities are clear and the intended subjects can make a fully informed decision.
+- 1. Review consent form document - a) Ensure all required elements are addressed as applicable to the research. - b) Ensure consistency with all other submitted forms such as protocol, advertisement, or investigator's brochure. - 2.
+Review consent process - a) Ensure process allows sufficient opportunity to consider participation and the possibility of coercion or undue influence is minimized. - b) Ensure process includes all elements necessary to protect the safety and welfare of the subjects participating in the study. - 3.
+Request revisions as necessary to ensure that proposed activities are clear and the intended subjects can make a fully informed decision.

+D. Posting of Clinical Trial Consent forms

+- 1. One IRB-approved consent form used to enroll subjects must be posted by the awardee or the federal department or agency conducting the trial on a publicly available Federal Web site that will be established as a repository for such informed consent forms. - 2.
+If the Federal department or agency supporting or conducting the clinical trial determines certain information should not be made publicly available on a Federal Web site (e.g. confidential commercial information), the Federal department or agency may permit or require redactions to the information posted. - 3.
+The informed consent form must be posted on the Federal Web site after the clinical trial is closed to recruitment, and no later than 60 days after the last study visit by any subjects, as required by the protocol.